Opioids are some of the most dangerous drugs. They are highly addictive, have a high abuse potential and are also easy to overdose on.

 There actually isn’t a set amount.
 The amount of opioids that would cause an overdose is dependent on many factors.
 It is dependent on a person’s tolerance level and their build, which includes their height and weight.
 It is also dependent on their overall health.
 Long-term users will generally be able to consume a higher dose than new users.

-Different people can take different amount of drugs before overdosing.
+Different people can take a different amount of drugs before overdosing.
 It varies from individual to individual.

 While there isn’t a set number, there are some basic guidelines.
 For example, a new user should never exceed a dose of 80mg.
 Most addicts can tolerate a single dose of 30mg to 50mg.
 It’s important to note that the dosage required for an overdose will also depend on the potency of the drug, and whether it is mixed with other chemicals and drugs.